History of Zakynthos: British rule (1815–1864)

-After a second period under French Napoleonic control (1807–1809) following the Treaty of Tilsit, Zakynthos was occupied by the Great Britain on 16 October 1809 after they defeated a nearby French fleet.
+After a second period under French Napoleonic control (1807–1809) following the Treaty of Tilsit, Zakynthos was occupied by the Great Britain in 1809 after they defeated a nearby French fleet.
 It was then made part of the British protectorate of the United States of the Ionian Islands from 1815 to 1864.

 The Treaty of Paris in 1815 charged Britain with protecting the 'single, free and independent' United States of the Ionian Islands.
 In 1817, the British government passed a restrictive Constitution and required the ratification of the Constitution by the Protective Power despite the existence of the Ionian Parliament, and maintained garrisons in the forts at the expense of each island and kept foreign affairs in the hands of Britain.
 In addition, the Protective Power showed little sympathy for the refugees from the Greek War of the Independence.

 Events of Ipsolithos (1821)

-On 30 September 1821, following the outbreak of the Greek War of Independence, an Ottoman Turkish ship carrying Muslim refugees, after having been pursued by Greek naval vessels, tried to dock in the port of Zakynthos to obtain provisions.
+In 1821, following the outbreak of the Greek War of Independence, an Ottoman Turkish ship carrying Muslim refugees, after having been pursued by Greek naval vessels, tried to dock in the port of Zakynthos to obtain provisions.
 The local Zakynthians became angered given the atrocities committed by the Ottoman Turks against Christians in the Ottoman Empire resulting in the infamous Events of the Ipsolithos.